 Frequently Asked Questions

-Roasted beets with orange juice (squeeze it over the roasted beets just before serving) is a delicious flavor addition.
+Roasted beets with orange juice (squeeze it over the roasted beets just before serving) will taste delicious.
+Or try Parmesan, feta, or blue cheese.
+A drizzle of walnut oil makes for a nutty addition.

 - 2 pounds beets about 6 medium or 3 very large